lley154/zokrates-hash-preimage/README.md

 # Zokrates Hash Preimage
-The goal is to compute the hash for the number 5 and then prove they know the preimage number 5 but doesn't have to reveal it.
+The goal is to compute the hash for the number 5 and then prove a user knows the preimage number 5 but doesn't have to reveal it.

 ### Setup
 Open a terminal window